Exclusive: Electric vehicle charge network ChargePoint nears deal to go public - sources

 Investors also seek to echo the surging stock price of Tesla Inc, the leading electric vehicle company.

-Electric commercial truck maker Nikola Corp went public earlier this year through a SPAC merger while electric carmaker Fisker has agreed to a reverse merger with Spartan Energy Acquisition Corp SPAQ_u.N.
+Electric commercial truck maker Nikola Corp went public earlier this year through a SPAC merger while electric carmaker Fisker has agreed to a reverse merger with Spartan Energy Acquisition Corp.

 Reporting by Joshua Franklin in Boston and Ben Klayman in Detroit; Additional reporting by Sinead Carew in New York and Noel Randewich in San Francisco; Editing by Timothy Gardner and Matthew Lewis